QuantEcon/lecture-source-jl/README.md

 ## Usage

-### WSL if on Windows
+### WSL and VSCode if on Windows
-If on Windows, use WSL 2.

-To get "Ubuntu on Windows" and other linux kernels see [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and then https://docs.microsoft.com/en-us/windows/wsl/wsl2-install to install WSL2.
+- To get "Ubuntu on Windows" and other linux kernels see [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+  - For the installation, run it in `Powershell` as an administrator

-Hint on copy-paste:  One way to paste into a Windows terminal (of any sort) is the `<ctrl-c>` text somewhere else and then, while selected in the terminal at the cursor, to `<right click>` the mouse (which pastes)
+  - Hint on copy-paste:  One way to paste into a a windows (of any sort) is the `<ctrl-c>` text somewhere else and then, while selected in the terminal at the cursor, to `<right click>` the mouse (which pastes).

-When running the ubuntu shell run it in `Powershell` as an administrator
+- Install [VSCode](https://code.visualstudio.com/) and remote WSL support on windows
+- Consider installing the shiny new [Windows Terminal](https://github.com/microsoft/terminal)

 ### Prerequisities